Münster: Representation

 Münster forms its own Electoral district (No. 129) for elections on a national level.
 Due to Germany's mixture of a direct and a proportional electoral system Münster sends a directly elected member into the Bundestag as well as other politicians have the chance to qualify via their party's state-wide list.
 As for the 2021 German federal election health politician Maria Klein-Schmeink (The Greens) won the districts seat in the Bundestag with 32.3% of the personal vote.
 Defeated candidates, former member of the Landtag of North Rhine-Westphalia Stefan Nacke (CDU/26.2%) and former environment minister Svenja Schulze (SPD/24.1%) both became members of the 20th Bundestag via their parties' lists.
-Svenja Schulze enterd the new Scholz cabinet regaining a position as minister, this time in the Federal Ministry for Economic Cooperation and Development.
+Svenja Schulze entered the new Scholz cabinet regaining a position as minister, this time in the Federal Ministry for Economic Cooperation and Development.

 On the state level Münster was divided into two constituencies up until the 2017 North Rhine-Westphalia state election.
 The election system of state elections mirrors that of national elections.
 During the legislative period of Laschet cabinet redistricting resulted in Münster now being split up into three constituencies, two of which now also include some surrounding municipalities.
 The 2017 election saw both CDU candidates Stefan Nacke and Simone Wendland winning their seat via the constituency.
 Via party lists Svenja Schulze (SPD) and Josefine Paul (The Greens) entered the Landtag.
 After Nacke and Schulze both changed into federal politics, Münster is left with only two representatives in the Landtag.

 Economy

-The city is considered the "creative desk of Westphalia".
 Greater Münster is home to many industries such as those of public authorities, consulting companies, insurance companies, banks, computer centres, publishing houses, advertising and design.
 The service sector has created several thousand jobs.
 Retailers have approximately 1.9 billion euro turnover.
 The city still has traditional merchants' townhouses as well as modern outlets.